Carol Soderlund fabric dyeing workshops

 • Quilter’s plexiglas rulers (6” x 24” and 6” x 12”)

-• Optional: June Tailor Shape Cut ruler - the large size.
-The slots must be at least 11”” long.
-This is particularly good for weavers and those inexperienced in rotary cutting.
-Sign up for JoAnn’s newsletters and they will send you 40% off coupons.
+• Optional: June Tailor Shape Cut ruler - the size with slots at least 11” long - This is particularly good for weavers and those inexperienced in rotary cutting.

 Other items: